What We Believe

 The Lord's Day

 We believe that the first day of the week [Sunday] is the Lord’s Day.
 It is a Christian institution for regular observance.
 It commemorates the resurrection of Christ from the dead (Matthew 28:1-6) and should include exercises of worship and spiritual devotion, both public and private.
 Activities on the Lord’s Day should be commensurate with the Christian’s conscience under the Lordship of Jesus Christ.
 (Acts 20:7; 1 Corinthians 16:1-2; Exodus 20:8-11).”
 [Quoted from Baptist Faith and Message 2000.
 Additional Note: Though we cite a reference from the Old Testament, written to Israel and applicable on their Sabbath Day (Saturday), the biblical principle still applies as it is renewed and transformed by Jesus in the New Testament.
-See Matthew 12:1-8] To read more, see this blog post.
+See Matthew 12:1-8] To read more, see this blog post…also check out this sermon.

 Satan